 Ottolenghi Old People’s Home and the Figliol Prodigo – via Verdi

 The statue of the Figliol Prodigo is housed in the 16th century hospital of which three orders of loggias are still visible.
 Thanks to the generosity of Count Arturo Ottolenghi and his wife Herta, the building was renovated in 1934, entrusting the works to the Architect Marcello Piacentini.
 The decorations are works of art by the artists Ferruccio Ferrazzi and Fiore Martelli.
-In the garden the famous bronze statue of the “Prodigal Son” may be admired, a masterpiece by Arturo Martini
+In the garden the famous bronze statue of the “Prodigal Son” can be admired, a masterpiece by Arturo Martini.

 Church of San Francesco and the painting collection – Corso Roma